iceland101113/netsuite_api/README.md

 All the objects have method to get record, create data, update data, delete data in NetSuite through Netsuite REST API.

-Following section shows an example of using NetsuiteApi::Invoice.
+Following section shows an example of using `NetsuiteApi::Invoice`.
 The way to use other objects is similar.

 ### Get data